 “Our guest, Captain Shakes.
-Second, I’ve recently made a contact that has put me on to our possible next job, and let me say gentlemen it is a downright fuckin’ doozy when it comes to potential profitability.
-You throw in with us right now Captain Shakes, and it’s like you’re making a good bet on a large payout in the near future.
+Second, I’ve recently made a contact that has put me on to our possible next job, and let me say, gentlemen, it is a downright fuckin’ doozy when it comes to potential profitability.
+You throw in with us right now, Captain Shakes, and it’s like you’re making a good bet on a large payout in the near future.
 Assuming you’re all done gorging yourselves, let’s regroup at the navigation table and I’ll show you what I’m thinking.”

 “Anything that profitable has got to be illegal,” said Shakes as they slid out from the galley table bench seats.